Wednesday's Ramblings - Green and Gold Rugby

 Foster Extended as All Black Coach out to end of RWC 2023

 In a move that came as a surprise to some in NZ, Ian Foster has been confirmed as the All Black Coach out to the end of 2023.
-Initially Foster was given only a 2-year contract and with mixed results last year there were some, including me, I might add, who were hoping that Robinson would get another chance to push for his turn at the top job.
+Initially Foster was given only a 2-year contract and with mixed results last year there were some, including me, I might add, who were hoping that Robertson would get another chance to push for his turn at the top job.
 NZRFU CEO said “Ian has faced extraordinary times since he was first appointed, with the uncertainty of Covid-19 and the numerous challenges it has thrown up, and he’s shown remarkable composure and resolve to lead incredibly well through it all,” The contract extension comes at an interesting time, with the All Blacks set to test themselves in back-to-back tests against world champions and No 1-ranked South Africa, whom they have not met since 2019.

 It will be interesting to see how this pans out over the coming tournament.
 There are many who believe that the ABs are going through a period of change and that they may be vulnerable to not only the Boks, but also a revised and enthusiastic Argentina, who they lost 1 game to last year.
 Personally, I think that Argentina are a bit overrated at the moment and that both NZ and Australia will beat them this year.
 I agree that the Boks can be dangerous, especially if the ABs get suckered into playing their style of game, but again I think both NZ and Australia can beat the Boks by playing a different type of game that they aren’t used to.
 I guess we’ll find out in a few weeks time.
 The real issue for NZ is to see if they can keep Razor interested in staying in NZ and to have another chance at the AB job post RWC in 2023.
 I guess if all the anti-AB naysayers are correct and NZ struggles, then that will certainly make it easier.